10xJSChad/Antistasi-Wombo/README.md

   Open the action menu on a vehicle while carrying a charge, select "Rig with $charge", then trigger it from anywhere with the "Detonate rigged $vehicle" action.

-- "Dynamic" camo system, your visibility to enemies now changes depending on what you're wearing, civ clothes, backpacks, vests, and helmets will all increase your visibility.
+- "Dynamic" camo system
+  Your visibility to enemies now changes depending on what you're wearing, civ clothes, backpacks, vests, and helmets will all increase your visibility.
   This will obviously conflict with other camo mods.
 You can't disable this :).

 General Changes:
 - Engineer can construct anywhere.